 What is a Comforter?
 What is a Weighted Comforter?
 What is a Duvet?
 Is Duvet and Comforter the same thing?
 Then what is a Duvet Cover?
-We are positive you must have all these questions lurking in your mind when you think of picking any of these bedding items.
-There are many other confusions that need to be cleared before you go out to pick one for yourself.
+When picking any of these bedding items, you must have all these questions lurking.
+Many other confusions need to be cleared before you go out to choose one for yourself.

 Do you hate making your bed?
-Do you prefer ease of washing?
-These are all things to keep in mind when deciding on what your bedding will be.
-Then let’s brace ourselves and get answers to all of our questions right here!
+Do you prefer the ease of washing?
+These are all things to keep in mind when deciding on your bedding.
+Then, let’s brace ourselves and get answers to all of our questions right here!

 What is a Duvet?

 Let’s start with the basics.
-A duvet is something very cozy.
-But in a more definitive sense it is a plush flat bag usually filled with feathers, down, wool, or synthetic alternatives.
-It is also called Comforter, especially in US.
-Well, if you must know Duvets derive their name from the French word for down.
+A duvet is very cozy.
+But in a more definitive sense, it is a plush flat bag usually filled with feathers, down, wool, or synthetic alternatives.
+It is also called a Comforter, especially in the US.
+Well, if you must know, Duvets derive their name from the French word for down.
 What is so unique about a Duvet?
-It actually has a pillow-like structure which is cozy, warm, and comfortable without being too heavy or suffocating.
+It has a pillow-like structure that is cozy, warm, and comfortable without being too heavy or suffocating.

-Typically an all-season duvet will keep the sleeper warm in cool temperatures and cool in warm temperatures.
+Typically, an all-season duvet will keep the sleeper warm in cool temperatures and cool in warm temperatures.
 The fill power of a down duvet can help you determine the feel you are looking for.
 A lightweight summer duvet typically has around 400 fill power.
-For colder temperatures, a fill power of around 600 or more may be best.
-A duvet with between 400 and 600 fill power is comfortable for most sleepers all year long.
+A fill power of around 600 or more may be best for colder temperatures.
+A duvet with 400 and 600 fill power is comfortable for most sleepers all year.

 What is a Duvet Cover?

-A duvet cover can be changed with the season, temperature or based on your mood or even a whole bedroom makeover.
+Depending on your mood, a duvet cover can be changed with the season temperature or even a whole bedroom makeover.
 If you hate making your bed, a duvet cover can even replace your top sheet if you wash the cover with your fitted bed sheet and pillowcases regularly.

 What is a Duvet Insert?